ktoso/meetup-get-names/README.md

 Meetup Get Names
 ================
-Getting tired of extracting the samesnames of your **Meetup**s participants each time you want do do a raffle, or print name cards using an external tool?
+Getting tired of extracting the same names of your **Meetup**s participants each time you want to do a raffle, or print name cards using an external tool?

 This tool is the solution - you paste in your meetup's url, get back a plaintext list of names (or more - check out the code)